Chadwell Heath: Religion

-The Roman Catholic Church, St Bede's, is on Bishops Avenue.
+The Roman Catholic Church of St Bede is on Bishops Avenue.
 St Chad's Church (Church of England) stands on St Chad's Road.
-Chadwell Heath has two baptist churches.
+Chadwell Heath has 2 baptist churches.
 Other churches include the United Reformed Church (URC), and the Brethren Assembly in Wangey Road.

 Sport

 West Ham United's training ground was located in the area until late 2015.
-On 10 December 2015, Slaven Bilic, then West Ham manager, announced that from 14 December the club would be moving from the old training ground (at Saville Road) to the new training ground at nearby Rush Green, London.
+On 10 December 2015, Slaven Bilic, the then manager of West Ham, announced that from the 14 December the club would be moving from the old training ground (at Saville Road) to the new training ground at nearby Rush Green, London.